MarcusHsieh/Unity-Board-Game/README.md

 I decided to create my game in a 2D format so I can focus less on extra parts that the 3D format added and focus more on the programming aspect.

 Coroutines.
 Thank goodness I learned about coroutines since they saved me from countless boolean condition checks.
-I programmed my 3rd iteration somewhat similarly to my 2nd iteration, but since I was using a 2D format I was able to base my tile checks through the script instead of relying on onCollision checks.
+I programmed my 3rd iteration somewhat similarly to my 2nd iteration, but since I am using a 2D format I am able to base my tile checks through the script instead of relying on onCollision checks.
 This went a lot more smoothly since I prefer and have much more trust in my own code.

 ### Ideas that were implemented (Light summary):